 Confession time.

 You might already know I used to be Republican.
 It’s how I was raised.
 Christian mom, atheist dad, but both are still Republican.
-We went to a Christian Right church, so I was taught the Republican party was the only one Christians could vote for, since the Democrats were so very pro-abortion.
-So that’s how I voted in my teens and twenties.
+We went to a Christian Right church, so I was taught the Republican party was the only one Christians could vote for,

 The first presidential election where I didn’t get my way was 1992: George H.W.
 Bush lost to Bill Clinton.
 The conservative vote had been split between Bush and independent candidate H. Ross Perot, which meant Clinton had the plurality and secured the Electoral College.
 So I was horrified: What the hell was wrong with Americans?
 Now this hippie was president.

 One of Ronald Reagan’s favorite lines was that government isn’t the solution but the problem.
 We rightists believed him.
-Margaret Thatcher had stated you can’t tax your way to prosperity, and since Americans knew nothing about geography and all the countries which had built a great infrastructure through an activist government (i.e. Canada, France, Sweden, Israel, Singapore, the Netherlands, Denmark, West Germany, Italy, or even Thatcher’s own United Kingdom) we believed her; that settled it.
+Margaret Thatcher had stated you can’t tax your way to prosperity, and since Americans knew nothing about geography and all the countries which had built an outstanding infrastructure through an activist government (i.e. Canada, France, Sweden, Israel, Singapore, the Netherlands, Denmark, West Germany, Italy, or even Thatcher’s own United Kingdom) we believed her; that settled it.
 So any plans Clinton made to help people through government means?
 Communism!
 Or Nazism.
 Either.
 Both.
 Whatever.
 Clinton bad.

 So once Clinton won, part of me expected those dire Republican predictions to come true: He’d usher in a new Orwellian dark age.
 I was depressed.
 It didn’t just feel like the Christian Right had lost; it felt like Christianity had, and America was now going to hell.
 We Republicans were good moral people—the prolife party, who kept the queers in the closet and got 7-Eleven to quit stocking nasty porn in their magazine racks.
 We were the good guys!
 Yet we lost.
 America was doomed.